 Now to some issues that may be a sign of problems.

 TOWER GARGE TIP: Running your air conditioning all year round will help maintain the system.
-If you run the air conditioning in the winter it will help to keep the system well lubricated and leak proof.
+If you run the air conditioning in the winter it will help to keep the system properly lubricated and keep seals in good condition.
 This is because the refrigerant actually carries the oil that lubricates the system and most importantly the compressor.

-The compressor is usually the most expensive part on the system ranging from approximately £230 to £600+ and if the bearings in your compressor break down or if the compressor seizes up it also means that other components can become contaminated with metal particles A flush of the system would then be needed as well as replacement of the compressor, the receiver/drier and the expansion valve – all adding to the expense of the operation.
+The compressor is usually the most expensive part on the system with prices ranging from approximately £230 to £600+.
+If the bearings in your compressor break down or if the compressor seizes up it also means that other components can become contaminated with metal particles in the system.
+A flush of the system would then be needed as well as replacement of the compressor, the receiver/drier and the expansion valve – all adding to the expense of the operation.

 5. Excessive moisture inside the car can usually be fixed easily.
 Sometimes the drain tube from the evaporator may become blocked or detached allowing the condensation to build up inside the evaporator.
 If this occurs water will just build up inside your car to a point where there are damp carpets and high humidity.
 These problems can be solved with low-cost servicing.

 Here at Tower Garage we can completely service and maintain all aspects of your air-con unit, and keep you running as cool as the day it left the manufacturers!
-Contact us now to arrange for your, no-obligation, air-conditioning assessment.
+Contact us if you have A/C concerns, advice is FREE.